mee-nal/Password_Strength_Checker/README.md

 Download [common passwords.txt](https://github.com/mee-nal/Password_Strength_Checker/files/13114917/common.passwords.txt) from here.

-Another option is to download a common password list from Google, tons are available there.
+You can also download a common password list from Google, tons are available there.

 NOTE: wherever the file is downloaded from just make sure to change the path of the text file in the Python code before running it.